Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB57', 'Accessing Child Objects in a Java AWT/Swing application')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB57.aspx">KB57</a> Accessing Child Objects in a Java AWT/Swing application

 This article describes how to access child objects of a Learned Java AWT/Swing object when using the Rapise Java library.
-Sometimes when you Learn a top-level object, you want to be able to programmatically query the object to locate the child objects that are visible in the Java SPY.
+Sometimes when you Learn a top-level object, you want to be able to programmatically query the object to locate the child objects that are visible in the Java Spy.

 ### <a onclick="return RegisterKbClick('KB56', 'Accessing child components of a WPF / Silverlight ListBox')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB56.aspx">KB56</a> Accessing child components of a WPF / Silverlight ListBox